typescript-cheatsheets/react/README.md

 const CurrentUserContext = createContext<CurrentUserContextType | null>(null);

 const useCurrentUser = () => {
-  const currentUserContext = useContext(CurrentUserContext);
+  const currentUserContext = use(CurrentUserContext);

   if (!currentUserContext) {
     throw new Error(
-      "useCurrentUser has to be used within <CurrentUserContext.Provider>" );
+      "useCurrentUser has to be used within <CurrentUserContext>" );
   }